Skip to Content

 • Medical Necessity: In some cases, defendants may argue that they possessed or used drugs for legitimate medical reasons.
 This defense may be more applicable in situations where the defendant has a valid prescription for a controlled substance.

-• Mistaken Identity: If the prosecution cannot definitively prove that the defendant was in possession of illegal drugs, a defense attorney might argue that the drugs were not actually in the defendant's possession, or that there was a case of mistaken identity.
+• Mistaken Identity: If the prosecution cannot definitively prove that the defendant had illegal drugs, a defense attorney might argue that the drugs were not actually in the defendant's possession or that there was a case of mistaken identity.

-• Insufficient Evidence: If the prosecution's evidence is weak or lacks credibility, a defense attorney may argue that the case should be dismissed due to insufficient evidence to support a conviction.
+• Insufficient Evidence: If the prosecution's evidence is weak or unreliable, a defense attorney may argue that the case should be dismissed because there is insufficient evidence to support a conviction.

 • Pretrial Diversion Programs: Depending on the jurisdiction and the defendant's criminal history, some individuals charged with drug offenses may be eligible for pretrial diversion programs.
-These programs offer alternatives to traditional prosecution, such as drug rehabilitation or community service, with the goal of avoiding a criminal record.
+These programs offer alternatives to traditional prosecution, such as drug rehabilitation or community service, to avoid a criminal record.

-Contact Strickland Agner Pittman today to schedule a free consultation with one of our knowledgeable drug defense attorneys in Kinston.
+Contact Strickland Agner Pittman today to schedule a meeting with our drug crimes lawyer in Kinston!

 Contact Strickland Agner Pittman Today